-- Vitamin E-rich foods — Berries, olive oil, almonds, avocado and butternut squash are a few of the best sources of antioxidant vitamin E, which helps balance levels of oxalates and other toxins in the body, while also preventing mucus membrane damage, thereby reducing the risk of stone formation.
-(6)
+- Vitamin E-rich foods — Vitamin E helps balance levels of oxalates and other toxins in the body, while also preventing mucus membrane damage, thereby reducing the risk of stone formation.

-- Magnesium and potassium-rich foods — Consuming plenty of magnesium and potassium can help balance calcium levels in the body, so include lots of leafy green veggies, cruciferous veggies, melon, bananas and avocado in your diet.
+- Magnesium and potassium-rich foods — Consuming plenty of magnesium and potassium can help balance calcium levels in the body and help prevent recurring kidney stones, so include foods high in these nutrients in the diet.

 - Sprouted grains (as opposed to refined grain products) — Sprouting grains reduces their antinutrient content, making their nutrients more digestible.